The Swedish Heterodyne Facility Instrument (SHFI)

 |

-This instrument was built by the GARD group at the Chalmers University, Sweden with the Onsala Space Observatory.
-A SHFI webpage is maintained there.
-The SHFI consists of four wideband heterodyne receiver channels for 230 GHz (APEX-1), 345 GHz (APEX2), 460 GHz (APEX-3) and 1300 GHz (apex-T2).
-All the bands are located inside a single closed-cycle cryostat which cools the coldest part at a temperature close to 4 K. The first three bands for 230, 345 and 460 GHz employ superconductor-insulator-superconductor (SIS) mixers and behave as single sideband receivers (SSB).
+The Swedish Heterodyne Facility Instrument (SHeFI) was built by the GARD group at the Chalmers University, Sweden, with the Onsala Space Observatory.
+A SHeFI webpage which may contain complementary information is maintained there.
+The SHeFI consists of four wideband heterodyne receiver channels for 230 GHz (APEX-1), 345 GHz (APEX2), 460 GHz (APEX-3), and 1300 GHz (APEX-T2).
+All the bands are located inside a single closed-cycle cryostat which maintains the coldest part at a temperature close to 4 K. The first three bands for 230, 345, and 460 GHz employ superconductor-insulator-superconductor (SIS) mixers and behave as single sideband receivers (SSB).
 The 1.3 THz band is built using hot electron bolometer (HEB) mixer technology and is a double sideband receiver (DSB).
-At this time (July 2008), APEX-3 is not installed in the receiver.

-The SHFI receiver is located in the Nasmyth-A cabin of the telescope.
-The optical path is fairly complex and includes not less than 11 mirrors with the main dish and the subreflector.
-The SHFI receiver support structure is firmly attached to the Nasmyth elevation tube flange and therefore temperature deformations of the A cabin have little effect on the receiver alignment.
+The SHeFI receiver is located in the Nasmyth-A cabin of the telescope.
+The optical path is fairly complex and includes not less than 11 mirrors including the main dish and the subreflector.
+The SHeFI receiver support structure is firmly attached to the Nasmyth elevation tube flange and therefore temperature deformations of the A cabin have little effect on the receiver alignment.

 The cryostat was built at the Chalmers University and uses a closed-cycled Sumitomo cooling machine providing temperatures at the coldest stage below 4 K, which is needed for the best operations of the superconduting mixers.

 It is an HEB heterodyne receiver operating in the band 1250-1390 GHz.
-At those wavelengths, the atmospheric transmission at APEX allows observations until a PWV of ~0.3mm.
-For Trec APEXT2 Trec LSB tunings .
+At those wavelengths, the atmospheric transmission at APEX allows observations until a pwv of ~0.3 mm.
+For Trec see APEX-T2 Trec LSB tunings.
 It operates in double sideband (DSB) mode and uses balanced mixers.
 The IF range is 2-4 GHz.

 Switch modes